MarcoBrian/eit-dashboard/README.md

 I got inspiration from : https://github.com/WileyIntelligentSolutions/wiley-dash-boilerplate2 .
 This example he used Celery to run long background processes locally.

+### Steps (subject to change)

+1. The numpy files are uploaded and stored in memory.

+2. The numpy files proceed to be stored in the firestore database.
+Which it identified by a unique generated session id by the application.

+3. Multiple things will happen here. **3.1** When a user clicks a triggering button, a callback function will be called and a task to compute the image is created.
+ **3.2** At the same time, the callback will also trigger a dcc.Interval component that will keep fetching firestore for updates at a timely interval.
+Usually this dcc.Interval will be off and not doing anything, only when a task has been created it will be activated.

+4. The task is finally sent to the Google App Engine (sent through HTTP Endpoint) after being in the queue.

+5. The server running in Google App Engine will receive the task.
+Look at the information inside the task (session_id, parameters, etc).
+Then continue to compute what is instructed by the task.
+Then store the results in Firestore.

+6. The dcc.interval sees that the data is ready to be fetched and fetches the data from firestore.
+Which will triggers a callback function to display the results.

 # References